Alister1210/WhatGPT3/README.md

 # REACT

-The project is an overview of Frontend UI/UX of WhatGPT3 website created using HTML, CSS and Javascript using React + Vite.
+The project provides an overview of the frontend UI/UX of the WhatGPT3 website, which was constructed using HTML, CSS, and Javascript with React + Vite.

 ## Deployment